 5 – Receive Your Funding

-Make sure your attorney looks over the funding contract.
+Make sure your attorney looks over the legal funding contract.
 In addition to you, they’ll need to sign and initial the document before you get your money.

-While they might not be there with you in person during this step, you shouldn’t proceed with the funding until your lawyer gives you the go-ahead to do so.
+While they might not be there with you in person during this step, you shouldn’t proceed with the funding agreement until your lawyer gives you the go-ahead to do so.

 Get a Car Accident Settlement Advance Started Today

 Are you stuck in the middle of a lengthy court case and looking for some extra money?
 A car accident settlement advance can help take away the strain on your finances.